FENRlR/DesktopARONA/README.md

   Fast, but generates a fixed answer for a given sentence (encoder-decoder).

-  To make it work on windows OS you need to solve an error (as far as I remember, that was something related to type conversion in torch).
+  To make it work on windows OS, you need to solve an error (as far as I remember, that was something related to type conversion in torch).

 - polyglot